Tetrathlon: Riding

 Competitors are required to complete a show jumping or cross-country course including a number of fences (jumps) under timed conditions depending on the weather.
 If ground conditions are bad the competitor may not be timed.
 The size of the fences range from 2 foot 6 inches to 3 foot 6 inches depending on the age and competitive level of the competitors.
 Each course also includes a hazard section, containing a swinging gate which must be opened and closed while remaining on horseback, and a slip rail, through which riders lead their horse after dismounting.
 This element of the course is timed and is similar to that found in hunter trials.

 Running

 Competitors run cross-country which may include obstacles under timed conditions.
 Distances are 1,000 metres, 1,500 metres and 3,000 metres depending upon age category in the United Kingdom, or 500 meters, 1000 meters, 2000 meters, or 3000 meters in the United States.
 Runners do not run against each other directly as in a marathon or race; instead start times are staggered at one-minute intervals.

-Triathlon
+Triathle

-Tetrathletes may also compete in triathlons (not to be confused with the running, swimming and cycling endurance event of the same name) that include the shooting, swimming and running elements as described above, but not the riding.
+Tetrathletes may also compete in triathles (not to be confused with the running, swimming and cycling endurance event of the same name) that include the shooting, swimming and running elements as described above, but not the riding.
 These tend to be held during one day during the winter months when weather conditions are less favourable for the equestrian element.